haoliangwu/vscode-poshi/README.md

 Why I do this?
 READ [THIS](./INSPIRATION.md).
 Sorry for it was written by chinese.

 ## Installation
 In order to install an extension you need to launch the Command Pallete (Ctrl + Shift + P or Cmd + Shift + P) and type `Extensions`.
-There you have either the option to show the already installed snippets or install new ones.
+There you have either the option to show the already installed extensions or install new ones.

 See more details [HERE](https://marketplace.visualstudio.com/items?itemName=lyon.POSHI).

 **Also you can install it manually by using .vsix file, just drag and drop it to your editor.**

-## Modules Info
+## Usage Info
 ### Shortcut key
 ``alt + P``: open a testcase file by syntax like 'CPBlogs#RateBlogsEntry', you will enter CPBlogs.testcase shortly.